wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/capstone.md

   - **Option #2**: Upgrade your VM so that it has 3 cores and 30 GB of RAM.

-  - **Option #3**: Upgrade your VM so that cores compute at 440 GFlop/sec.
+  - **Option #3**: Upgrade your VM so that cores compute at 440 Gflop/sec.

   - **Option #4**: Pay a software developer to re-implement Task 5 so that it exposes some data parallelism.
-This is done by replacing the current Task 5 by a 1000  GFlop task followed
+This is done by replacing the current Task 5 by a 1000  Gflop task followed
-    $n$ independent tasks, each with work 9000/$n$ GFlop.
+    $n$ independent tasks, each with work 9000/$n$ Gflop.

 Each option above costs money, but it is worth it *if it makes the program run in under 60s.*